 How do you create powerful shoulders?
 Powerful, well-developed shoulders stand out, completing the upper portion of your “v” tapered figure.
 Building powerful shoulders requires the right combination of angles and exercises.

 Your shoulders support every movement you make with your arms and hands – they allow you to lift heavy objects and promote more efficient training for your other muscles as well.
 Although your shoulders may look small (now), they are composed of three distinct deltoid muscles you must train to develop them.
-Many readers also read how to lift heavyweight with the overhead press.

 If you train all three – middle, rear, and front deltoids, you will have one complete pair of well-developed and powerful shoulders.